rhboot/shim-review/README.md

 [your text here]

 *******************************************************************************
-### If these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
+### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
 *******************************************************************************
 [your text here]